 Yes, sexual violence is preventable.
 Sexual violence affects entire communities; therefore, solutions also need to engage entire communities.
 Violence prevention aims at stopping violence before it occurs and requires an understanding of the factors that influence violence.
 It is important to take into consideration the complex relationship that individuals have with the world around them and how that influences their behaviors.
 Sexual violence can be prevented by using comprehensive, multifaceted strategies that empower both individuals and communities to address attitudes, cultures, and actions that contribute to rape culture.

 The Alliance continues to engage men as allies in work to prevent sexual violence by cultivating prevention leaders in Connecticut.
-This council will be facilitated by Andrew Stewart, Assistant Professor at the Hiatt School of Psychology at Clark University, and longtime partner of The Alliance.
-Andrew is a leader in the prevention of sexual violence and is committed to empowering men to be involved in prevention.Learn More
+This council is facilitated by Andrew Stewart, Assistant Professor at the Hiatt School of Psychology at Clark University, and longtime partner of The Alliance.
+Andrew is a leader in the prevention of sexual violence and is committed to empowering men to be involved in prevention efforts.Learn More

 This project was funded in part by the Connecticut Department of Public Health and the Centers for Disease Control & Prevention.